smathot/pythontutorials/content/pages/iterables.md

 ## Iterables, order, and mutability

-In Python, an *iterable* object is a collection of elements that you can loop (or *iterate*) through one element at a time.
+In Python, an *iterable* object (or simply an *iterable*) is a collection of elements that you can loop (or *iterate*) through one element at a time.
 Simply put, an iterable is a list-like object.
-There are many kinds of iterable objects, and they differ in many ways, including whether they are ordered and mutable:
+There are many kinds of iterables, which differ in many ways, including whether they are ordered and mutable:

-- An iterable object is *ordered* if you can retrieve its elements in a *predictable order*
+- An iterable is *ordered* if you can retrieve its elements in a *predictable order*
-- An iterable object is *mutable* if you can change which elements it contains
+- An iterable is *mutable* if you can change which elements it contains

 Python has four built-in iterable types: `list`, `dict`, `tuple`, and `set`

-## `list`: an ordered, mutable collection of elements
+## list: an ordered, mutable collection of elements

 A `list` consists of zero or more other elements in a fixed order.
 The elements of a `list` can be anything, such a numbers (`int`), strings (`str`), and even other `list`s.
 Different elements from the same `list` can have different types.